CAIRNepal/CHLOD/frontend/README.md

 To run Cypress tests on a local React-only install of this repo, ensure the app is running at `localhost:3000`.
 In a separate terminal, use `npx cypress run --config baseUrl="http://localhost:3000"`.

 If the frontend is installed within a DKAN site, navigate to the `frontend` folder containing your installation of this repo.
 Ensure your full site is running, and take note of its URL (PROJECT_NAME.ddev.site), where `PROJECT_NAME` is variable.
-Run tests using `npx cypress run --config baseUrl="YOUR_DDEV_URL"`, using your project URL for the baseUrl argument
+Run tests using `npx cypress run --config baseUrl="YOUR_DDEV_URL"`, using your project URL for the baseUrl argument -->

+npm install\
+npm run start